aws/aws-lc/util/backport/README.md

 └── .backport-runs/               # the last analyze result, not checked in
     .backport-worktrees/          # where a conflicted pick waits, not checked in
 ```

+The CI half of the tool lives outside this folder, in
+`.github/workflows/backport-bot.yml` and `tests/ci/cdk/cdk/aws_lc_github_oidc_stack.py`.

 ## Testing